 Your HVAC system will often give you clues when something is wrong.
 You just have to know what to look for.
 Make it a point to regularly check the area around your indoor unit.
 If you spot any standing water or puddles, that’s a major red flag.
 Another telltale sign is a musty or moldy smell coming from your vents, which can indicate that water isn't draining properly.
 And if your AC just isn't cooling your home effectively, a blockage could be the culprit.
 Catching these signs early can save you from a much bigger headache down the road.

-Schedule Regular Professional Tune-Ups
+Why Regular Professional Tune-Ups Are Worth It

 While monthly DIY maintenance is fantastic, it doesn’t replace the need for a professional eye.
 Scheduling regular air conditioning services with a trained technician is the best way to ensure your entire system is in top shape.
 A professional can perform a much deeper cleaning using specialized tools, like compressed air, to blast out any tough buildup you can’t reach.
 They can also spot potential issues before they lead to a clog or a system failure.
 Our membership program makes it easy to stay on top of these essential tune-ups and keep your system running efficiently all year long.